onkarkasture/SQL_Job_Analysis/README.md

 # Closing Thoughts
 This project enhanced my SQL skills and provided valuable insights into the data analyst job market.
 The findings from the analysis serve as a guide to prioritizing skill development and job search efforts.
 Aspiring data analysts can better position themselves in a competitive job market by focusing on high-demand, high-salary skills.
 This exploration highlights the importance of continuous learning and adaptation to emerging trends in the field of data analytics.

+Note: The numbers might be a little different depending upon whether you use '%India' or '%India%', I was trying to go for the most credible looking job postings so India at the end seems to be a more credible filter.